d3b-center/d3b-flywheel-routine-empty-containers/README.md

 | Environment Key | Description |
 |-----------------|-------------|
 | FLYWHEEL_API_TOKEN | Your API token for Flywheel.
 It looks like `chop.flywheel.io:<random_alphanum>`.<br> D3b has a gsuite service account for this `flywheel@d3b.center`. |

+Requires corresponding user to have appropriate Flywheel user privileges.